JujaLabs/docs/architecture/teams_slackbot/readme.md

     }
     ```

-**SLB-F3 I like a user want to get members of active Team of certain user.**
+**SLB-F3 As a user I want to get members of active Team of certain user.**

 Slackbot tasks:
 * SLB-F3-D1 Validate token;